docwire/docwire/README.md

 ## Installation

-### Why Choose vcpkg for DocToText Installation?
+### Why Choose vcpkg for DocWire SDK Installation?
-DocToText has embraced vcpkg as the preferred installation method for several compelling reasons:
+DocWire has embraced vcpkg as the preferred installation method for several compelling reasons:
 - **Microsoft's Trusted Solution:** vcpkg is a package manager developed and backed by Microsoft, ensuring reliability, ongoing support, and compatibility.
-- **Cross-Platform Simplicity:** With vcpkg, DocToText installation becomes a breeze on Windows, Linux, and macOS, providing a unified and hassle-free experience.
+- **Cross-Platform Simplicity:** With vcpkg, DocWire installation becomes a breeze on Windows, Linux, and macOS, providing a unified and hassle-free experience.
 - **Effortless Dependency Management:** vcpkg takes care of resolving and installing dependencies automatically, reducing manual configuration efforts for developers.
 - **Swift Binary Package Deployment:** The availability of pre-built binary packages in vcpkg accelerates installation, minimizing the need for time-consuming manual compilation.
-- **Seamless CMake Integration:** vcpkg seamlessly integrates with the CMake build system, simplifying the incorporation of DocToText into CMake-based projects.
+- **Seamless CMake Integration:** vcpkg seamlessly integrates with the CMake build system, simplifying the incorporation of DocWire into CMake-based projects.
-By selecting vcpkg, DocToText ensures that programmers benefit from a trusted, user-friendly, and well-supported solution that guarantees a smooth installation experience.
+By selecting vcpkg, DocWire ensures that programmers benefit from a trusted, user-friendly, and well-supported solution that guarantees a smooth installation experience.

 ### Installation Steps
 1. **Install vcpkg:**